Ash1912/Rapifuzz-Technical-Assessment/README.md

 # Incident Management System

 This project is an Incident Management System designed to help organizations track and manage incidents reported by users.
-It consists of a backend RESTful API developed using Java Spring Boot and a frontend user interface created with React.
+It features a backend RESTful API developed using Java Spring Boot and a frontend interface created with React.

 ## Features

-->User registration and authentication.
+- User registration and authentication
-->Creating, updating, and deleting incidents.
+- CRUD operations for incidents
-->Managing incident details such as reporter name, details, priority, and status.
+- Management of incident details such as reporter name, details, priority, and status
-->Assigning incidents to specific users.
+- Assigning incidents to specific users
-->Viewing a list of all incidents.
+- Viewing a list of all incidents

 ## Technologies Used

 ### Backend

-->Java Spring Boot
+- Java Spring Boot
-->Spring Data JPA
+- Spring Data JPA
-->MySQL Database
+- MySQL Database
-->Maven
+- Maven

 ### Frontend

-->React
+- React
-->Axios
+- Axios for API requests

 ## Setup